Last reviewed: 23 May 2023

 If an employer has an already agreed procedure, such as with a trade union, this must be followed unless you can show reasonable reasons for not doing so.
 If you recognise a union or there are elected employee representatives in your organisation it is best practice to consult them about the selection criteria.

-Conducting an Equality Impact Assessment is also a good idea to assess if disabled people (or any other category of employee) is going to be disproportionately impacted by the decisions made.
+Conducting an Equality Impact Assessment is also a good idea to assess if disabled people (or any other category of employee) are going to be disproportionately impacted by the decisions made.

 Redundancies of 20 employees or more